Vantadaga/starbase-hub/README.md

 ```sh
 python -m pip install rich
 ```
-Run this command in the src directory to install the application
+Run this command in the closure_app directory to install the application
 ```sh
 pip install.
 ```